NicoJanE/PY-Flask-FastApi-Template-Stack/Howtos/docker_python_vscode_debug.md

 ## Practical Workflow Tips

-1. **Fast Development**: Use VS Code’s local launch configuration (`Python: Launch app.py`) and install dependencies with `pip install -r requirements.txt`.
+1. **Fast Development**: Use VS Code’s **local launch** configuration (`PY-Local-Windows`) and install dependencies using: `pip install -r requirements.txt`.
 2. **Remote Debugging**: Set up VS Code tasks to restart Docker containers and kill processes before and after debugging sessions.
 Accept that this process is slower.
-Decide to use Docker primarily for integration testing and production-like runs.
+Decide to use Docker primarily for integration testing and production-like runs, this already configured like so, use Launch item: (`PY-Remote-Docker`).
 3. **Cross-Platform Consistency**: Keep Docker configurations and `requirements.txt` updated.
 Use Docker for integration tests and production environments.
 4. **Documentation & Onboarding**
 Document these limitations clearly.
 Share the workflow so other developers understand why both environments are needed.
-5. Consider using the WSL Python stack [see here TODO]() as an alternative workflow.
+5. Consider using the WSL Python stack [see here](https://nicojane.github.io/PY-Flask-FastApi-Template-WSL-Stack/) as an alternative workflow.
 This stack contains the same template project but runs entirely inside a WSL environment.
 It uses the Remote – WSL VS Code extension to build and debug directly inside WSL, avoiding many of the Docker remote-debugging limitations.